 Acknowledgment of Support

-"This research is based in part upon work conducted using the Rhode Island NSF/EPSCoR Proteomics Share Resource Facility, which is supported in part by the National Science Foundation EPSCoR Grant No. 1004057, National Institutes of Health Grant No. 1S10RR020923, a Rhode Island Science and Technology Advisory Council grant and the Division of Biology and Medicine, Brown University."
+"This research is based in part upon work conducted using the Rhode Island NSF/EPSCoR Proteomics Share Resource Facility, which was supported in part by the National Science Foundation EPSCoR Grant No. 1004057, National Institutes of Health Grant No. 1S10RR020923, S10RR027027 (Orbitrap XL ETD Mass Spectrometer), a Rhode Island Science and Technology Advisory Council grant, and the Division of Biology and Medicine, Brown University."